Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Optimization Version

-There is a many-one reduction from \MaxAntiFactorR{\Y} to \MaxAntiFactor{(\Ex,\Y)} such that pathwidth increases by at most $f(\totalDeg)$, the size by a factor of $f(\totalDeg)$, and the degree to at least $\max \Ex+2$.
-Where $\totalDeg = \max_{\text{bag } X} \sum_{v \in X\cap V_C} \deg(v)$. \end{lemma} Using these two lemmas we can prove the lower bound when parameterizing by the list. \begin{proof}[Proof of \cref{thm:opt:lbAntiFactor}] The proof combines \cref{lem:opt:lbAntiFactorR,lem:opt:AntiFactorRToAntiFactor}.
-The analysis of the size and the running time is the same as for the decision version in \cref{thm:dec:lbAntiFactor}. \end{proof} Additionally we can show also a lower bound when parameterizing by the number of excluded degrees.
-Again this proof follows the one from the decision version. \begin{theorem}[Lower Bound for Maximization Version II] For all $\ex\ge 3, \epsilon>0$, \MaxAntiFactorSize{\ex} cannot be solved in time $\Ostar{(\ex+1-\epsilon)^{\pw}}$ on graphs given with a path decomposition of width $\pw$, unless SETH fails. \end{theorem}
+There is a many-one reduction from \MaxAntiFactorR{\Y} to \MaxAntiFactor{(\Ex,\Y)} such that pathwidth increases by at most $f(\totalDeg)$, the size by a factor of $f(\totalDeg)$, and the degree to at least $\max \Ex+2$, where $\totalDeg = \max_{\text{bag } \bag{}} \sum_{v \in \bag{}\cap V_C} \deg(v)$. \end{lemma} Using \cref{lem:opt:lbAntiFactorR,lem:opt:AntiFactorRToAntiFactor}, we prove the lower bound when parameterizing by the set. \begin{proof}[Proof of \cref{thm:opt:lbAntiFactor}] The proof combines \cref{lem:opt:lbAntiFactorR,lem:opt:AntiFactorRToAntiFactor}.
+The analysis of the size and the running time is the same as for the decision version in \cref{thm:dec:lbAntiFactor}. \end{proof} Additionally, we show a lower bound when parameterizing by the number of excluded degrees.
+Again this proof follows the one from the decision version. \begin{theorem}[Lower Bound for Maximization Version II] For all $\ex\ge 3$ and $\epsilon>0$, \MaxAntiFactorSize{\ex} cannot be solved in time $\Ostar{(\ex+1-\epsilon)^{\pw}}$ on graphs given with a path decomposition of width $\pw$, unless SETH fails. \end{theorem}